In this section, our attorneys explain Nevada’s criminal laws and legal concepts, A to Z

 Possessing nunchaku is legal in Nevada as long as the person has no intent to harm or brings the weapon to school.

-It is perfectly legal in Nevada to possess or even to use nunchucks as long as the user has no intention of harming anyone else.
+It is perfectly legal in Nevada to possess or even to use nunchucks as long as you have no intention of harming anyone else.
 (As discussed below, nunchucks are always prohibited at school.)
-However, NRS 202.350 makes nunchuck possession a crime if the person has the intent to inflict harm.

 Example: Kurt keeps a set of nunchaku in his closet in his Las Vegas home.
 Once a week he does a solo workout where he practices maneuvering them.
 Since Kurt is not using the weapon to hurt anyone, Kurt’s actions are lawful in Nevada.